[EDITED 2014 January 14: reports are coming in today that the owl has been sighted in the park today. Dang!]

 The only shore birds I saw were sanderlings, and later on a small group of Ruddy Turnstones.
 The turnstones had me smiling as they did laps around a piece of a crustacean that washed up on the beach, each taking turns until one ran off with it.

 The fog along the beach made for some interesting optical effects, too.
 Here’s a faint glory (bright colored ring/spot centered opposite the sun) taken from the dunes near the last known Snowy Owl sighting spot.
+[Correction: this is actually a fog bow, not a glory.
+Rainbows, halos, and glories are caused primarily by refraction through water drops or ice crystals.
+Fog bows are caused by water droplets so fine that the light is diffracted around them, blurring the colors and spreading out the light.]

 A glorious sight, I suppose.